-Model Acquisition in the Modern Era
+Model Acquisition in the Modern Era (Tutorial Materials)

 This tutorial will cover some of the landmark methods in the area of planning action model acquisition that our community has produced over the years.
 From OBSERVER in the early 90’s to the modern forms of action-label-only LOCM techniques, we will cover both the concepts behind these approaches and grounded hands-on examples for attendees to try for themselves.